-We therefore obtain the following result. \begin{prop} The sets of universal displacements of linear strain-gradient elasticity for the class $\mathbb{SO}(2) \oplus \mathbb{Z}^c_2$ coincide with those of the class $\mathbb{O}^{-}(2)$, except that the expressions \eqref{classSO(2)-7} replace those in \eqref{classO^{-}(2)-f}. \end{prop}
+We therefore obtain the following result. \begin{prop} The set of universal displacements of linear strain-gradient elasticity for the class $\mathbb{SO}(2) \oplus \mathbb{Z}^c_2$ coincides with those of the class $\mathbb{O}^{-}(2)$, except that \eqref{classSO(2)-7} replaces \eqref{classO^{-}(2)-f}. \end{prop}